lupyuen/lupyuen.github.io/src/usb.md

 With __CBOR Encoding__, we can compress simple LoRa Messages (Sensor Data) into 12 bytes roughly. [(See this)](https://lupyuen.github.io/articles/cbor)

 Thus __28 bytes might be sufficient__ for many LoRa Applications.

+(Long LoRa Messages are more prone to Radio Interference and Collisions as well)

 [(But lemme know if you would like me to fix this!)](https://github.com/lupyuen/lora-sx1262/issues)